My industry PhD

 Overall, did you feel well supported?

-Yes, for me it was sufficient.
-I have to say that I have been very lucky with my industrial supervisor.
+Yes, for me, it was sufficient.
+I have to say that I have been fortunate with my industrial supervisor.
 He himself did his PhD in industry years before and did not have a good experience with his supervision so he actively wanted to give me a better experience than he had.
 He encouraged me to have contact with my academic professor and show face at his research group during the three years.

 Overall, I think you get less supervision if you do your PhD in industry compared to academia.
-Finishing your PhD is greatly in your own hands- probably your colleagues in industry don’t really mind if you write and defend your thesis or not.
-And, you do have less contact with other PhD students, so peer pressure is not existing.
+Finishing your PhD is significantly in your own hands- probably your industry colleagues don’t mind if you write and defend your thesis or not.
+And, you do have less contact with other PhD students, so peer pressure does not exist.
 Hence, if you like to be pampered, an industrial PhD might not be for you.
-But for me it was a great fit as I am able to motivate myself and enjoyed this degree of independence.
+But for me, it was a great fit as I am able to motivate myself and enjoy this degree of independence.

-You say that finishing your PhD has been largely in your own hands.
+You say that finishing your PhD has been mainly in your own hands.
 How did you balance your own PhD project with other company aims?

-The first 1 to 1,5 years I was only working on my PhD.
-When I started to have results and could publish part of the research, I got some other projects to work on as well.
+For the first 1 to 1,5 years, I was only working on my PhD.
+When I started to have results and could publish part of the research, I also got some other projects to work on.
 Those projects were still sufficiently related to my PhD, so it did not distract me too much.

 You could publish and present at the university…What really distinguishes an academic PhD from an industry PhD?

-My PhD was very structured as you might expect it to be at a large pharmaceutical industry.
-Before I started we had a plan with milestones and we stayed with the agreed plan.
-Of course, if something would not have worked as expected we would have had to adjust the plan, but we would not adjust without necessity.
+My PhD was very structured, as you might expect it to be in a large pharmaceutical industry.
+Before I started, we had a plan with milestones and stayed with the agreed plan.
+Of course, if something had not worked as expected, we would have had to adjust the plan, but we would not have adjusted without necessity.
 Therefore, I did not have the “academic freedom” you might experience at the university.
-However, I also did not have to deal with a professor who is changing his mind on the project all the time.
+However, I also did not have to deal with a professor who constantly changed his mind on the project.

-A great advantage was that I could build a network in academia as well as in industry.
+A great advantage was that I could build a network in academia and industry.

-Would it still have been possible to pursue an academic career after your industrial PhD?
+Would pursuing an academic career after your industrial PhD still have been possible?

 Yes.
-I published during my PhD so I could have started an academic postdoc quite easily if I would have wanted to.
+I published during my PhD, so I could have started an academic postdoc quite quickly if I had wanted to.

 They paid me slightly more than you would get in academia.